isc-projects/bind9/doc/arm/reference.rst

 ``nocookie-udp-size``
    This sets the maximum size of UDP responses that are sent to queries without a valid server COOKIE.
 A value below 128 is silently raised to 128.
-The default value is 1232, but the ``max-udp-size`` option may further limit the response size.
+The default value is 4096, but the ``max-udp-size`` option may further limit the response size as the default for ``max-udp-size`` is 1232.

 ``sit-secret``
    This experimental option is obsolete.